• Skip to main content

 January 30, 2019 by Monica

-This sweet potato and black bean chilli is vegan, though I do like to garnish with a bit of cheese or sour cream (and yes I have been known to haul these items in to a wild camp, along with avocado and lime).
-If you’re the kind of person who needs meat at the end of a big day out, you’re welcome to add some sautéed beef mince (go for high quality beef, as lean as you can get it – dehydrated meals work best when low in fat… that’s why you add the cheese and sour cream at base camp!).
+Looking for more protein?
+If you’re the kind of person who needs meat at the end of a big day out, you’re welcome to add some sautéed beef mince (go for high quality beef, as lean as you can get it – homemade dehydrated meals work best when low in fat… that’s why you add the cheese and sour cream at base camp!).
+You could also toss in some chorizo which travels really well.

 Sweet Potato and Black Bean Chilli